wavefrontHQ/docs/pages/doc/ts_random.md

 </thead>
 <tr>
 <td>numberOfTimeSeries</td>
-<td>Number of time series that you want.
+<td>Number of time series in the random subset.
 You can express this parameter as a number (e.g. 10) or a percentage (e.g. 17%). </td></tr>
 <tr>
 <td markdown="span"> [expression](query_language_reference.html#expressions)</td>
-<td>Expression that you want to filter.</td>
+<td>Expression describing the time series that you want to filter.</td>
 </tr>
 </tbody>
 </table>

 ## Description

+### Filtering Function

+The `random()` filtering function returns the specified number of time series chosen randomly from the time series described by the expression.
+Repeated calls display different random subsets.

+### Value generator

-When used to filter an expression, `random()` returns a random value between 0.0 and 1.0 for every point in time on a chart.
-If you reload a chart that uses `random()`, the reloaded chart computes a brand new random value at each point.
+The `random()` value generator returns a random value between 0.0 and 1.0 for every point in time on a chart.
+Repeated calls display different random values at each point.

-You can also use `random()` without arguments to return random values between 0.0 and 1.0.

 ## Examples

+### Filtering Function

-The following example chart shows 10% of the `~sample.cpu.loadavg.1m` time series, picked randomly.
+The following example chart shows 3 of the `~sample.cpu.loadavg.1m` time series, picked randomly.
 Notice how the sources that were selected are not related.

 ![random](images/ts_random.png)